talhaasan/Talhaasan/README.md

-<h1 align="center">Hi 👋, I'm Talha</h1>
+<h1 align="center">Hi 👋, I'm Talha I am Cloud and DevOps Engineer with 1.5+ years of hands-on experience in architecting, automating and optimizing applications over on-premise and cloud infrastructures.
+I have experience in prod environment in DevOps tools such as Docker, Kubernetes, Terraform, Ansible, Jenkins.
+In addition, I am interested in Microservices and Distributed Systems.
+I am trying to implement these topics in the Go language.</h1>

 - 🔭 I’m currently working on [adesso Turkey](https://www.adesso.com.tr/) as a DevOps and Cloud Engineer.

 - 🌱 I’m currently learning DevOps, Cloud and Machine Learning.
-My dev.to account is https://dev.to/talhaasan.
+My dev.to account is https://dev.to/talhaasan and my medium accaount is https://medium.com/@talhaasan.

 - 📫 How to reach me **talha.asan@outlook.com**